 Alternative A: The no action alternative would allow many current programs and functions (administration, resource protection, research, education and outreach, and maritime heritage) to continue, but would not address a suite of new environmental concerns and programs that were identified as priority management topics during public scoping.
-The no action alternative would not provide an opportunity for MBNMS to update the management plan and regulations as needed to fulfill the purposes and policies of the NMSA, as required by Section 304(e) of the NMSA (16 U.S.C. § 1434(e)).
+The no action alternative would not provide an opportunity for NOAA to update the management plan and regulations as needed to fulfill the purposes and policies of the NMSA, as required by Section 304(e) of the NMSA (16 U.S.C. § 1434(e)).
 As such, the no action alternative would not adequately address the purpose and need for this action.

-Alternative B: Alternative B would address the following needs of MBNMS: (1) updating an out-of-date management plan to address issues that have emerged since the publication of the 2008 sanctuary management plan; (2) filling data gaps critical to furthering resource protection goals; and (3) incorporating the use of new technologies into research, monitoring, and outreach.
+Alternative B: Alternative B would address the following needs of MBNMS: (1) updating an outof-date management plan to address issues that have emerged since the publication of the 2008 sanctuary management plan; (2) filling data gaps critical to furthering resource protection goals; and (3) incorporating the use of new technologies into research, monitoring, and outreach.
 Alternative B would meet the purpose and need of this proposed action in a non-regulatory manner compatible with the existing programs, policies, and regulations of MBNMS, as well as those of key ocean management and conservation partners in the region.
 However, Alternative B would not enable NOAA to update the sanctuary regulations as necessary to fulfill the purposes and policies of the NMSA, as required by Section 304(e).
-In this way, Alternative B would not allow MBNMS to fully meet the purpose and need of the proposed action.
+In this way, Alternative B would not allow NOAA to fully meet the purpose and need of the proposed action.
 Alternative C: Alternative C (Preferred Alternative) would include many of the same components as Alternative B, including: (1) a revised sanctuary management plan and (2) continued field activities to manage the sanctuary.
 In addition, Alternative C would allow NOAA to meet the purpose and need of the proposed action by incorporating the management plan changes in Alternative B and proposing regulations that would address several resource protection concerns at MBNMS.
 If finalized, the proposed regulatory changes would:

-- make available an additional option for addressing shoreline erosion in the sanctuary by clarifying NOAA's ability to identify and permit application of clean dredged material suitable for beach nourishment; - allow modest increased access for motorized personal watercraft users at the Mavericks surf zone (Zone 5) by reducing the requirement of High Surf Warning conditions to High Surf Advisory conditions; - improve buoy station integrity and reduce the likelihood of detached buoys by changing the configuration of four motorized personal watercraft zones; and - rectify an omission of Department of Defense's exempted activities in the 2008 final EIS.
+- make available an additional option for addressing shoreline erosion in the sanctuary by clarifying NOAA's ability to review and approve the application of suitable dredged material from any of the four public harbors adjacent to MBNMS for habitat protection or restoration projects; - allow modest increased access for motorized personal watercraft users at the Mavericks surf zone (Zone 5) by reducing the requirement of High Surf Warning conditions to High Surf Advisory conditions; - improve buoy station integrity and reduce the likelihood of detached buoys by changing the configuration of four motorized personal watercraft zones; and - correct the existing regulations, which incorrectly state that the Department of Defense's exempted activities appear in the 2008 final EIS.